 - Complete the Living Wage Foundation’s application form

 - Tell them about the business benefits

-- Use the Living Wage Foundation’s online case studies showcasing the positive impacts, such as improved staff engagement and public image
+- Use the Living Wage Foundation’s case studies showcasing the positive impacts

 - Costs start at £60 a year and are based on the size of your business

-- If all your directly employed and contracted staff are paid the living wage, the accreditation license will be processed in ten working days
+- If you already pay all your directly employed and contracted employees the living wage, your accreditation license will be processed in ten working days

 - If your contractors can’t pay the living wage, you must commit to renewing contracts at the living wage

 …and once you’re accredited: